real-tim-johnston/real-tim-johnston/README.md

 ---

 *"The best defenders understand how attackers think.
-I've spent my career thinking like both."*## Hi there 👋
+I've spent my career thinking like both."